Focus on power and the goals will follow.

 Try the full rotation from the start of a forward pin shot.
 From the top of the ball, you would rotate up and around to the contact point.

-Watch the following video for a slow motion demonstration.
+Watch the this video for a slow motion demonstration.

 It starts at just under 2 minutes to show a full rotation shot.
 But watch the whole video if you want to learn more about how the rules apply to these types of shots.